 Justification of Red List Category

-After the removal of all surviving birds into captivity in 1987, an intensive conservation programme involving reintroduction and release of captive-bred birds has led to a very small but increasing population of this species in the wild.
+After the removal of all surviving birds into captivity in 1987, an intensive conservation programme involving reintroduction and release of captive-bred birds has led to a small but increasing population of this species in the wild.
 However, the population in the wild remains dependent on intensive conservation management efforts.
-The species consequently qualifies as Critically Endangered.
+The population currently numbers 93 mature individuals, with 62 mature individuals in the largest subpopulation and as a result, it currently meets the threshold for listing as Endangered.
+However, the population only increased sufficiently above the threshold for listing as Critically Endangered in 2019, hence the species continues to be listed as Critically Endangered under the five-year rule.
+Should such population increases continue, it will warrant downlisting in 2024.

-There are currently 106 adults in the wild that are old enough to breed, and 44 have produced viable offspring (J. Grantham in litt.
-2010).
-Since mature individuals (as defined by IUCN) only includes individuals in the wild that are currently capable of reproduction, and re-introduced individuals must have produced viable offspring before they are counted as mature individuals, the current global population sensu IUCN is 44 mature individuals.
-The wild population currently numbers 231 individuals in total (California Condor Recovery Program 2012).
+There are currently 201 adults in the wild that are old enough to breed (age 5 and older), and 93 have produced viable offspring.
+Twenty-three wild birds turned five years old in 2019 and 17 more will turn five years old in 2020.
+A total of 141 wild birds are 8 years old or older, the observed average age of productivity (i.e. producing young when greater than or equal to eight years of age).
+Since mature individuals (as defined by IUCN) only includes individuals in the wild that are currently capable of reproduction, and re-introduced individuals must have produced viable offspring before they are counted as mature individuals, the current global population sensu IUCN is 93 mature individuals as of March 2020 (USFWS California Condor Recovery Program, unpublished data).

 The reintroduction programme continues and has expanded its geographic coverage, with six birds released into the Sierra de San Pedro Martir in Baja California, Mexico in 2002 (USFWS 2002).
 A release site in Baja was established in October 2003.
-The first chick born in Mexico for over 75 years hatched in April 2007.
+The first chick hatched in Mexico for over 75 years hatched in April 2007.
 The Baja California birds are largely confined to the Sierra de San Pedro Martir (L. Kiff in litt.
-2006), where efforts are ongoing to increase the population to an anticipated carrying capacity of c.20 pairs (Wallace 2005).
+2006), where release efforts are ongoing to augment the wild population; these birds have continued to expand their range and have reached both the Pacific and Gulf of California coasts (S. Kirkland in litt.
+2020).
 It is hoped these birds will range widely enough to be effectively connected with birds in the southern U.S.A., and a bird from the Baja population was seen in San Diego County in April 2007.
-2015 was an important year for the species in terms of its recovery in the wild as it was the first year when the number of individuals that died in the wild was less than the number of juveniles that fledged (Silber 2016).
-Second generation birds have recently matured to breeding age, but no population can be deemed sustainable, and without substantial reductions in the use of lead-based ammunition within the condor's range none are likely to become so (Finkelstein et al. 2012).
-The recovery programme for the species continues to address threats to the wild population, but lead contamination remains the greatest of these threats (C. Battistone in litt.
-2016).
+Second generation birds have matured to breeding age and wild fledged pairs have now fledged their own chicks into the wild however, no population can be deemed sustainable, and without substantial reductions in the use of lead-based ammunition within the condor's range, none are likely to become so (Finkelstein et al. 2012).
+The recovery programme for the species continues to address threats to the wild population, but lead contamination remains the greatest of these threats (Finkelstein et al. 2012, Bakker et al. 2017); lead poisoning represents approximately 50 percent of all known causes of death in the total population (S. Kirkland in litt.
+2020).

 Its range includes rocky, open-country scrubland, coniferous forest and oak savanna.
-Cliffs, rocky outcrops or large trees are used as nest sites (USFWS 1996).
-It scavenges on the carcasses of large mammals and also feeds on the carcasses of small mammals, but perhaps only where there are sufficient numbers at one site (L. Kiff in litt.
-2009).
-Released birds have become increasingly independent in finding food and may range more than 400 km from release sites (Anon.
+Cavities in ledges on cliffs, rocky outcrops or in large trees are used as nest sites (USFWS 1996).
+It scavenges on the carcasses of large mammals and also feeds on the carcasses of small mammals.
+California ground squirrels are a documented small mammal food source in California and a source of lead poisoning as they are routinely shot as nuisance animals on private ranges.
+Investigations into the amount of small mammal use as a food source in the Arizona/Utah population is ongoing (S. Kirkland in litt.
+2020).
+Relative to foraging, released birds reach independence soon after release, and may range more than 400 km from release sites (Anon.
 1998), though the distance an individual ranges can vary depending on season and individuals released at different sites have shown significantly different home range sizes (Rivers et al. 2014), suggesting local ecological factors may play a role.

 Conservation Actions Underway